DFE-Digital/npd-find-and-explore-infra/Readme.md

 ## Important steps after running the templates

 1. Enable diagnostic logging on both Web App slots.
 The templates aren't honoured for application logs, so these need to be set to retain 100Mb (the maximum) and 365 days.

+2. Update the Postgres backup retention to 31 days.
+This is under the "Pricing tier" section in the Azure portal.

 ## Connecting to the production system